Disfigurement Injuries Caused by Someone’s Negligence: Pathway to Financial Recovery

 - Since the injury is verifiable externally and there is permanent damage, Person A needs to prove that the truck driver was responsible for the accident happening, and that they can back up their claims.
 This is necessary if Person A wants to receive damages for suffering, pain, and losses of a non-economical nature.

-Speak to Adam Williams, Esq.
+Speak to Zachary D. Clayton, Esq.
 Sooner Rather than Later

 It is extremely important to take action and contact a Las Vegas disfigurement injury lawyer sooner rather than later.
 Why?
 Because of Nevada Revised Statute 11.190(4)(e), which sets forth the statute of limitations for personal injury cases in Nevada.
 The statute of limitations is a specific time period in which plaintiffs can file a civil action against a defendant in order to pursue financial restitution for their harms and losses.